datawithgladys/data_projects/Credit_Card_Fraud_Detection/README.md

 ### By Gladys Pao

 ## Project Information
 Data with over 284,000 credit card transactions from European cardholders was analysed to find insights on features differentiating between the fraudulent and non-fraudulent transactions.
-Supervised and supervised learning methods were then used to predict whether a transaction is fraudulent or not.
+Supervised learning methods were then used to predict whether a transaction is fraudulent or not.
 Models would be evaluated and selected based on their ROC-AUC.

 ### Citations
 Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015